JanssenProject/home/README.md

   1. **[config-api](https://github.com/JanssenProject/jans-config-api)**: The API to configure the auth-server and other components is consolidated in this component.
 This service should not be Internet-facing.

   1. **[scim](https://github.com/JanssenProject/jans-scim)**: [SCIM](http://www.simplecloud.info/) is JSON/REST API to manage user data.
 Use it to add, edit and update user information.
 This service should not be Internet facing.

+  1. **[jans-cli](https://github.com/JanssenProject/jans-cli)**: Config API's are great, but long curl commands are not the most user friendly way to manage things.
+This new project is a command line interface for configuring the Janssen software, providing both interactive and single single line options for configuration.

   1. **[eleven](https://github.com/JanssenProject/jans-eleven)**: This is a PKCS11 REST API that can be used for key operations by the auth-server in lieu of local storage of private keys.
 This should service should not be Internet facing.